yminer/pyshen/README.md

                                                                                 |  bootstrap)    |
                                                                                 +----------------+

+### Handling partial applications

+In the first release, partial applications was handled by the function tco_apply (with a check of function arity with python inspect module).

 ## Installation

 PyShen requires Python > 2.5 and numpy. pyshen was developed and tested with Python 2.7.

+### Windows install

 ## REPL

     % ipython